Skip to content

 Databases

-• Storage: The Open-WebUI application stores its data in a Docker volume named open-webui, which is mapped to /app/backend/data inside the container.
+The Open-WebUI application stores its data in a Docker volume named open-webui.
+This volume is mounted to /app/backend/data inside the container.
+No external database server is required; the application uses an internal SQLite database managed within the container's volume.

 Docker Containers and Their Deployment